-If you’ve been teaching for a few years you may have decided you’re passionate about a new content area, want to become qualified in a position such as reading specialist, or branch out of the classroom into education leadership and administration (Jeff – links to these programs – American is big on this).
+If you’ve been teaching for a few years you may have decided you’re passionate about a new content area, want to become qualified in a position such as reading specialist, or branch out of the classroom into education leadership and administration.
 Or you may teach in a state where the masters is required for full licensure (links to those sates requiring the masters to teach).

 Whether you’re a career-changer, career-enhancer, require the degree for certification, or are pursuing the Master’s straight from college, it’s important that you stay motivated, and that you feel the program is a necessary step in reaching your goals.
 This will go a long way toward keeping you on track and inspired.